Applying To College

 - Applications can be accessed on a college’s website.
 Colleges are not alike and application forms may vary significantly.

-- However, many four-year institutions accept The Common Application.
+- Many four-year institutions accept The Common Application.
 Many schools that use the Common Application also require additional supplements.

-- An application fee of $20-$70 is usually required for each application and this fee is non-refundable, even if the application is rejected.
+- An application fee of $20-$70 is usually required for each application which is non-refundable, even if the application is rejected.
 Fee waivers are available if the family meets certain economic guidelines.

 - Seniors should adhere to deadline dates specified by each college.
 In most instances, college applications should be submitted as soon as possible.
-On occasion, deadline dates for applying are no more than a guideline: a college may actually stop accepting applications earlier than its final date if it fills its class or particular program before then; or a college may continue to accept applications beyond the deadline if it still has room for more students.
+On occasion, deadline dates for applying are no more than a guideline: a college may stop accepting applications earlier than its final date if it fills its class or particular program before then; or a college may continue to accept applications beyond the deadline if it still has room for more students.

 In addition to the personal essay portion of The Common Application, increasingly, colleges are adding supplementary short-answer questions to their process.
 Most college-bound students approach the task of writing a personal essay and supplements for college admissions with some trepidation and a few questions: How important is the essay?
 What do colleges look for?
 How is it used?
 Who reads it?
 These and other questions are addressed in Senior Group and in individual meetings with students.
 The College Guidance office works with students to put the essay and supplements into perspective and helps the student produce her best effort.

-When it comes time to deliberate different students' applications, it helps admissions officers advocate for a particular girl if they can put a face and a personality to the written materials before them.
+When it comes time to deliberate applications, it helps admissions officers advocate for a particular girl if they can put a face and a personality to the written materials before them.
 College interviews also tend to help students clarify the features they want in the college they eventually will attend.
 Some colleges require an interview as part of the admission process but most do not.